edouardfouche/MCDE/README.md

-# MCDE - Experiments
+# Monte Carlo Dependency Estimation (MCDE)

 ![illustration](img/example4.png)

-Welcome to the supplementary material for the paper [*Monte Carlo Dependency Estimation*](https://arxiv.org/abs/1810.02112) (MCDE) by Edouard Fouché and Klemens Böhm, Karlsruhe Institute of Technology (KIT).
+This repository contains the most recent implementation of MCDE/MWP, originally described in the paper [*Monte Carlo Dependency Estimation*](https://arxiv.org/abs/1810.02112) by Edouard Fouché and Klemens Böhm, Karlsruhe Institute of Technology (KIT).
-This repository contains the original implementation of MCDE/MWP and the information to reproduce the experiments in the paper.
-For this reason, it is partially frozen at the time of publication.
+To reproduce the experiment from the paper, please visit this [repository](https://github.com/edouardfouche/MCDE-experiments).
-To use the most recent and maintained implementation of MCDE/MWP, please visit this [repository](https://github.com/edouardfouche/MCDE).
+Our goal in this repository is to provide a deployable and consolidated version of the work described therein.

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.